deep-security/cloudformation/README.md

-# cloudformation
+# AWS CloudFormation templates for Deep Security

-CloudFormation templates for deploying the Deep Security Manager and it's underlying infrastructure
+This repo contains a collection of AWS CloudFormation templates that will help you deploy the Deep Security Manager.